aavamedi/aava-api-integrations/python-client/README.md

 If the modules return the required values in correct format, there is no need to touch any of the original code.
 Only the parameters in properties.json file need to be changed.

+**Note!** The fields supported by Aava API may change over time.
+Please refer to the schema exposed at https://api.aava.fi/hr for up to date information.

 ## HR management system integration module